jrkessl/orchestratorExercise/ebs-backed-persistent-volumes-in-eks/README.md

 # EBS-backed persistent volumes for EKS, sample
 ## How to setup, from scratch, persistent volumes in AWS EKS.
+### Create IAM policy and role for the EBS CSI driver.
  * Provision a working EKS cluster.
  * Set your working region.
 ```export AWS_DEFAULT_REGION=sa-east-1```